 Conventional medicine typically deals with toxicity issues only when the body’s own systems are at risk of totally shutting down: Dialysis machines are employed to replace the filtering action of failed kidneys; chelation therapies are used to remove impurities from poisoned blood.
 Conventional docs tend to write off the types of detox programs relatively healthy people embrace as both unnecessary and potentially dangerous.

 Holistic health practitioners, meanwhile, point out that long before our organs show signs of failing, they show signs of overload and stress.
-Given the unprecedented number of environmental and food-related toxins we all encounter on a daily basis, they argue, strengthening and supporting the body’s natural detoxification systems makes good common sense.
+Given the unprecedented number of food-related and environmental toxins we all encounter on a daily basis, they argue, strengthening and supporting the body’s natural detoxification systems makes good common sense (See “Start Seeing Toxins” for more).
 It’s an effective way to protect and improve overall health and vitality, and may even help the body resolve longstanding health problems.
 Done right, they say, a good detox program can be a boon to our well-being.

 So where does that leave us, the mostly healthy but semi-toxic masses?
 Most likely, somewhere in the middle — eager to dump unwanted toxins, but ambivalent about which detox programs are safe and healthy, and which might do more harm than good.